 Supporting Our Local Schools for Over 80 Years

-- Each student will receive a “hard hat,” handouts, and a certificate acknowledging their safety training
+- Each student will receive a “hard hat,” an electricity-themed activity book, stickers, and a certificate acknowledging their safety training

 - Trips start in March and are held Tuesdays, Wednesdays, and Thursdays from 1:00 pm –3:00 pm

-- Trips take approximately 1.5 hours at the cooperative
+- Field trips at the Cooperative take approximately 1.5 hours

 Bright Ideas Classroom Grant